 How is an individual with previous surgery for Unsuspected STS treated?

-- There are instances when an individual undergoes a surgical intervention attempting cure of Lump or Mass without any suspicion of STS and approaches an oncology centre for another opinion.
+- There are instances when an individual undergoes a surgical intervention attempting cure of Lump or Mass without any suspicion of STS and approaches an oncology center for another opinion.

 - Post-surgery, the histopathological diagnosis indicates a sarcomatous lesion.

 - This scenario is considered to be of Inadequate surgery for a suspected STS and investigated step-wise similar to a newly diagnosed STS.

 - Subsequently, in an ideal condition this STS is treated surgically with wide healthy tissue margins followed by adjuvant therapy.